ClearMotion/take-home-1/README.md

 ### Overview

-In this assignment, you will be creating a fake RoadMotion microservice to store vehicle data and perform some analysis.
+In this assignment, you will create a fake RoadMotion microservice to store vehicle data and perform some analysis.
+After that, you will describe how you would improve your system so the architecture can meet various requirements.

 This assignment has the following set-up requirements:

 * A computer running Linux, macOS, or Windows
 * An internet connection